Biancaa-R/ODR_ODD_tm4c123gxl/README.md

 # OCR_OCD_tm4c123gxl
+(ML Mini Project sem6 )

 ![image](https://github.com/user-attachments/assets/14004ae8-dc09-4e92-bfd8-0205f50d9c7e)

-> For now the training is done on a synthetic custom matrix with random values ,
 > it has to be optimized for actual MNIST dataset (28*28).
+To get image input in that scale.

 output obtained in putty: